olikooon/Multiclass-Food-Classification/README.md

 Several methods were used throughout the project:

-A simple CNN model (accuracy - 44%)
+- A simple CNN model (accuracy - 44%)

-A CNN model based on the EfficientNet architecture (accuracy - 58%)
+-  CNN model based on the EfficientNet architecture (accuracy - 58%)

-Vision Transformers (accuracy - 75%)
+- Vision Transformers (accuracy - 75%)

-Improved Vision Transformers (accuracy - 87%)
+- Improved Vision Transformers (accuracy - 87%)

 However, the truly significant results with Transformers were achieved thanks to:

-Advanced augmentation, which creates complex training data.
+- Advanced augmentation, which creates complex training data.

-A partially unfrozen ViT for efficient data training
+- A partially unfrozen ViT for efficient data training